2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 - RTClib (Found at this link :https://github.com/adafruit/RTClib)

 ## Instructions
-In order to use this system you must go thgently and through the following steps:
+In order to use this system you must go through the following steps:
 1. Connect the system to a power source.
-2. Turn make sure the code is on the Aurdino.
+2. Make sure the code is on the Aurdino.
-3. Press the button when you want the code to start, make sure to press it not for long amount of time.
+3. Press the button when you want the code to start (not for long amount of time).
 4. If you want the program to stop at anytime, just press the button again.
 Otherwise, wait 5 hours
 5. Once the buzzing begins, press the button to stop it.
 6. Press the button again to start the time over.